jefersonvinicius/refactoring_book/chapter-10/04-replace-conditional-with-polymorphism/Readme.md

-When you have conditions that can be separated in base cases and variation cases the better approach is to create a class hierarchy
+When you have conditions that can be separated in base cases and variation cases, the better approach is to create a class hierarchy